-I know what you’re thinking.
-How can a trip to one of the Maldives, one of the most beautiful places in the world be budget friendly?
+I know what you’re probably still thinking.
+How can a trip to the Maldives, one of the most beautiful places in the world really be budget friendly?

 I promise you– it’s possible.